cibernox/ember-i18n-errors/README.md

 errors.invalid
 ```

-If none of those keys is defined in your translations the missing translation will point to the most
+If none of those keys is defined in your translations the missing translation message will point you to the most
 specific translation: `Missing translation: parent.child.grandchild.errors.email.invalid`.